Stijn-Vdh/Mars_Project_Server/README.md

 The `MarsConnection` util class creates the H2 Database.
 It uses the [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) pattern so that only one instance of the class can exist.
 It has a static `Configure` method which creates the actual H2 database using the parameters and stores those inside the `MarsConnection` class.
 Further it has a static `getConnection` method which returns the current connection to the H2 Database.
 `Configure` also calls a private method which reads an sql file from the resources/h2 folder which initialize all the tables in fifth normal form, and it has all the constraints to keep the database consistent (ACID).
-After database creation it
-This script then **adds the following data to the database**:
+After database creation the script **adds the following data to the database**:

 * User subscriptions
 * Business subs